Nesvilab/PD-Nodes/README.md

 Leprevost F. et al., Philosopher: a complete toolkit for shotgun proteomics data analysis.
 Manuscript in preparation.

-For other tools developed by Nesvizhskii lab, go to our website [www.nesvilab.org](http://www.nesvilab.org)
+For other tools developed by Nesvizhskii lab, see our [website](http://www.nesvilab.org).